david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

 Create ImagePlane
 -----------------

-Create a MM Solver ImagePlane node, with the chosen image file (sequence).
+Create a :ref:`MM ImagePlane <imageplane-ref>` node, with the chosen image file (sequence) used to display a flat plane with an image texture in the Maya 3D scene.

 .. note:: The image plane supports any image format supported by Maya's ``file`` node, but can be buggy when reading image